 Who can claim the super deduction and SR allowance?

 Any company that is subject to corporation tax can claim the super deduction.
-Sole traders, individuals and partnerships are not eligible to claim because they do not pay corporation tax.
+Sole traders and individuals are not eligible to claim because they do not pay corporation tax.

 How does super deduction work?